ianalexis/RealViewOn/README.md

 We welcome any feedback regarding the functionality of the tool, whether it works or not.
 If needed, we are happy to assist you , not only to ensure proper usage but also to identify potential areas for improvement.

+### Workarounds
+A great way to help us is to share with us the values of your SolidWorks installation.
+Just run the [GetWorka.ps1](/GetWorka.ps1?raw=true) file and share the generated file with us.
+It is simple, fast, safe, requires no technical knowledge and will help us to improve the tool.

-If you needed to change the values, please share:
+### If you needed to change the values, please share:

 - **Values:** `dword` values and changes in the `.reg` file.
 - **Renderer:** GPU